niall-calvert/Diversity-Thompson-Sampling-for-Bayesian-Optimization-Toy-Example/README.md

 This method is not meant to be faster.
 It may be slightly slower because it samples more points.
 The intended benefit is better sample efficiency from more diverse batches.

-I also briefly included Cholesky decomposition at one point as part of the implementation, mainly to connect the sampling step to how correlated Gaussian posterior samples can be drawn.